-Prior to randomization, subjects will be stratified by study site (non-Japanese and Japanese), and then blood eosinophil count ( $\geq$ or < 250 cells/μL) and by ICS dose level (medium or high).
+Prior to randomization, subjects will be stratified by study site (non-Japanese and Japanese), and then blood eosinophil count (\geq or < 250 cells/ μ L) and by ICS dose level (medium or high).
 Subjects taking maintenance OCS will be automatically assigned to the high-dose ICS strata.
 There will be a total of 8 strata; 4 strata for non-Japanese subjects and 4 identical strata for Japanese subjects.
 Subjects will be stratified as follows:

-- High blood eosinophil count ( $\geq 250$ cells/ $\mu$ L) and medium ICS dose level - High blood eosinophil count ( $\geq 250$ cells/μL) and high ICS dose level - Low blood eosinophil count (< 250 cells/ $\mu$ L) and medium ICS dose level - Low blood eosinophil count (< 250 cells/μL) and high ICS dose level stratify by current post-BD FEV1 reversibility, but will require that approximately 50% of the study population demonstrate current post-BD FEV1 reversibility.
+- High blood eosinophil count (≥ 250 cells/μL) and medium ICS dose level - High blood eosinophil count ($\geq 250 \text{ cells/}\mu\text{L}$) and high ICS dose level - Low blood eosinophil count (< 250 cells/μL) and medium ICS dose level - Low blood eosinophil count ($< 250 \text{ cells/}\mu\text{L}$) and high ICS dose level

-At least 50% of the total subjects will be enrolled in the high blood eosinophil stratum ( $\geq 250 \text{ cells/}\mu\text{L}$ ), and at least 40% of the subjects in each blood eosinophil stratum will be enrolled in high-dose ICS stratum.
-Because of the complexity of having 3 strata in the interactive voice/web response system (IXRS), this protocol will not
+At least 50% of the total subjects will be enrolled in the high blood eosinophil stratum (\geq 250 cells/ μ L), and at least 40% of the subjects in each blood eosinophil stratum will be enrolled in high-dose ICS stratum.
+Because of the complexity of having 3 strata in the interactive voice/web response system (IXRS), this protocol will not stratify by current post-BD FEV1 reversibility, but will require that at least 50% of the study population demonstrate current post-BD FEV1 reversibility.